KaylaPP/JayProject/README.md

 At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

-**As of Kade Engine version 1.3**, you also need Discord RPC to compile the game, get it by using the following command:
+You also need Discord RPC to compile the game, get it by using the following command:
 - Use `haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc` in the terminal/command-prompt.

 ### Ignored files